rowanmoul/ArchSecureDualBoot/README.md

 efi-updatevar -f PK.auth PK
 ```

-`-f` specifies the file to update the variable with. `PK.auth` is the efi signature list (signed in this example) that will be set on the variable.
-If you wan to use a .esl file here, you need to also add a `-e` before or after `-f`
+- `-f PK.auth` specifies the file to update the variable with. `PK.auth` is the efi signature list (signed in this example) that will be set on the variable.
+  - If you wan to use a .esl file here, you need to also add a `-e` before or after this.
-`PK` is the secure variable we want to update
+- `PK` is the secure variable we want to update

 *NOTE:* This command as written will **replace** all the values in the variable.
 It is possible to instead append with `-a` but this seems to have problems on some firmware, while just replacing everything usually works, and in this case we added the old keys to ours and (ideally) cleared out all the secure variables before starting anyway.
 The reason it is ideal to clear out all the variables before starting is also because some firmware will not accept a replacement if there is a value present.
 Clearing all the keys and using the replacement command above appears to work in the most cases.

 #### Install new secure boot keys